binaryphile/sorta/README.md

     Short answer, yes, the string will be expanded if `passed` detects that it is a reference to a variable name.
-If you don't want it expanded, there are two things you can do:
+If you don't want it expanded, there are two things you can do (other than not use `passed`):

     - Make the parameter an array instead and pass the argument as an entry in the array.
 Array items are not expanded.